Author: Dr. Theo Notteboom

 Step 4: Evaluate and select alternative

-After the identification and incorporation of each alternative, they need to subject to a thorough comparison.
-Cost being an important criterium in port projects and plans, an economic analysis is always carried out.
-Often, a cost-benefit analysis which includes the future revenues an alternative can generate, and also its direct and indirect effects are carried out.
+After identifying and incorporating each alternative, they need to be subjected to a thorough comparison.
+Cost being an important criterion in port projects and plans, and economic analysis is always carried out.
+Often, there is a cost-benefit analysis that includes the future revenues an alternative can generate, and also its direct and indirect effects.
 The latter may be monetized or assessed qualitatively.
 Tools such as a Balanced Scorecard can add strategic non-financial performance measures to traditional financial metrics to give managers and executives a more balanced view of organizational performance, thus supporting decision making.
-The selection among alternatives is generally based on many criteria combined with other considerations, often political or strategic.
+The selection from alternatives is generally based on many criteria combined with other considerations that are, often political or strategic.

 Step 5: Set up monitoring system for alternative

 Even the best plans can fail.
 Therefore there is still the need to monitor the performance of the selected alternative and take action if some of the assumptions are failing.
 This requires an identification of key values.
 This is information that should be tracked in order to determine whether the plan is on course to achieving success.
 The boundaries of these values (triggers) are specified, beyond which actions should be taken to ensure that a plan keeps moving the system in the right direction and at a proper speed.